 How to Clean and Care for Boxing Gloves and Gear (Complete Guide)

-Short answer: Air out gloves immediately after every session, clean regularly with a gear-safe disinfectant, wash wraps often, and store equipment in a cool, dry place.
+Air out boxing gloves immediately after every session, clean regularly with a gear-safe disinfectant, wash wraps often, and store equipment in a cool, dry place.
 Consistent care prevents odor, extends gear life, and protects your health.

 1) The #1 Rule: Dry Your Gear After Every Session